Simon Black: Background

-Born in Mount Isa, Queensland, to Western Australian mother and father Ray a dairy farmer of Kaitaia in New Zealand.
+Born in Mount Isa, Queensland, to Western Australian mother Fran and father Ray a dairy farmer of Kaitaia in New Zealand.
 He relocated to Western Australia with his family at a very young age, where he attended school at Corpus Christi College in Bateman and Aquinas College, Perth.
 Nurtured by his father, Black initially played rugby union with dreams of being an All Black thanks to his New Zealand heritage but later took up Australian rules.
 He was a standout junior 800m and 1500m runner as a junior.
 At age 15 he suffered a back injury that required him to not play football for 18 months.
-He joined East Fremantle Football Club and represented Western Australia in the 1997 edition of the AFL Under 18 Championships where he earned All-Australian honours.
+He joined East Fremantle Football Club and represented Western Australia in the 1997 edition of the AFL Under-18 Championships, where he earned All-Australian honours.
 He was a member of East Fremantle's losing 1997 WAFL Grand Final team.
 Black was drafted by the Brisbane Lions with the 31st selection in the 1997 National Draft.